gunnarpope/cv/index.md

 ## CURRENTLY

-Founder & CEO of bitstory.ai - a data-software company for designing, deploying, and automating Machine Learning and Artificial Intelligence technologies.
+Founder & CEO of BitStory.AI - a data-software company for designing, deploying, and automating Machine Learning and Artificial Intelligence technologies.

 <!-- ## Professional Objective -->